RPA-US/ubgi/README.md

 - Install PostgreSQL
 - C++ Dev Tools from Visual Studio: ![visual_studio_c++_features](apps\static\assets\img\image.png)

 > You can install ugbi via docker if you do not want to install UGBI, Python and PostgreSQL locally.
+Remember to attach the container in VS code and install python for that container instance.
 ``` bash
 $ docker-compose -f docker-compose-dev.yml up
 ```

-Remember to attach the container in VS code and install python for that container instance.
+Independently if you have installed UBGI via local or via Docker:

 ```bash
 $ # Virtualenv modules installation (Unix based systems)